hapax/hapax.github.io/assets/teaching.md

 copying just enough to pass tests, never seeing that there's a mathematical world out there, which also describes our world?
-The problem, I'll argue, is that maths education is stuck in a sort of *scrubland* with no views into this enchanted world.
+The problem, I'll argue, is that maths education is stuck in a sort of *scrubland* with no views into this enchanted realm.

 #### 1.1.
 A preamble <a id="sec-1-1" name="sec-1-1"></a>